-Off-strip, “locals” casinos in Las Vegas offer Deuces Wild, Double, and Double Double Bonus games that offer between 99.96 and 100.27 percent payback with optimal play.
-Online resources have free guides to help novice players learn basic strategies that can get a player’s theoretical payback percentage fairly close to these numbers.
+Off-Strip, “locals” casinos in Las Vegas house Deuces Wild, Double, and Double Double Bonus games that offer between 99.96 and 100.27 percent payback with optimal play.
+Online resources have free guides to help novice players learn basic strategies that can get their theoretical payback percentage fairly close to these numbers.

 The important thing to remember is that the math and strategy calculations have already been done for the different VP games.
 The player’s job is to select the best one for him or her and review the pay schedules.
 Pay schedules are visible by simply tapping the machine without the commitment of any money.

 The most common way for casinos to alter payback percentage is to change the number of coins flushes and full houses pay.
 For example, in Double Double Bonus full houses pay 50 coins, and flushes pay 30 on a five-coin max bet.
 This is known as “10/6” DDB because of the 10x and 6x payout for the respective poker hands.
 This game returns 99.96 percent, while “9/6” DDB returns 98.9 percent.
 Suffice it to say, “10/6” Double Double Bonus is a rare game to find.